AyBims/shopIt/README.md

 All the development and testing was runned over an operating system Ubuntu 20.04 LTS using programming language Python 3.8.3.
 The editors used were VIM and VSCode.
 Control version using Git.

 ## 0x03 Installation
+Attached is a link to an article that is more comprehensive about the installation process(https://dev.to/aybims/how-to-deploy-a-three-tier-web-application-in-2-different-ways-2fpi).
 ```bash
 git clone https://github.com/aybims/shopIt.git
 ```